-Despite the special plan reorganization rules, a plan in reorganization nevertheless could become insolvent.
+Federal law has a number of special rules that apply to financially troubled multiemployer plans that become insolvent, either as ongoing plans or plans terminated by mass withdrawal.
+The plan administrator is required by law to include a summary of these rules in the annual funding notice.
 A plan is insolvent for a plan year if its available financial resources are not sufficient to pay benefits when due for the plan year.
-An insolvent plan must reduce benefit payments to the highest level that can be paid from the plan's available financial resources.
+An insolvent plan must reduce benefit payments to the highest level that can be paid from the plan's available resources.
 If such resources are not enough to pay benefits at a level specified by law (see Benefit Payments Guaranteed by the PBGC, below), the plan must apply to the PBGC for financial assistance.
-The PBGC, by law, will loan the plan the amount necessary to pay benefits at the guaranteed level.
+The PBGC will loan the plan the amount necessary to pay benefits at the guaranteed level.
 Reduced benefits may be restored if the plan's financial condition improves.

-A plan that becomes insolvent must provide prompt notification of the insolvency to participants and beneficiaries, contributing employers, labor unions representing participants, and PBGC.
-In addition, participants and beneficiaries also must receive information regarding whether, and how, their benefits will be reduced or affected as a result of the insolvency, including loss of a lump sum option.
-This information will be provided for each year the plan is insolvent.
+A plan that becomes insolvent must provide prompt notice of its status to participants and beneficiaries, contributing employers, labor unions representing participants, and PBGC.
+In addition, participants and beneficiaries also must receive information regarding whether, and how, their benefits will be reduced or affected, including loss of a lump sum option.